 - Requests to delay an upcoming post tenure review should be submitted to the faculty member’s unit head in advance to ensure timely departmental processing of the request.

-- Requests must be in writing and specify the compelling reason(s) for the request to delay the review.
+- Requests must be submitted using the Review Deferral Request Form and specify the compelling reason(s) for the request to delay the review.

-- Requests must include a written justification from the unit head, and be approved by the next higher level administrative officer (or his/her designee).
+- Requests must include a written justification from the unit head, and be approved by the next higher level administrative officer (or their designee).

-- Approved requests are then submitted to the Executive Vice-Provost and Chief International Officer for review and approval.
-Once the request is reviewed, a written communication will be sent from the Provost’s Office to the faculty member, the unit head and the next higher level administrative officer indicating whether the request has been approved.
+- Request forms should be submitted to the Office of Faculty Affairs at email@example.com for review and approval.
+Once the request is reviewed, a notification will be sent from the Office of Faculty Affairs to the faculty member, the unit head and the next higher level administrative officer indicating whether the request has been approved.

-- If the request is approved, the faculty member’s academic unit must then complete an electronic action in the existing system, with the Provost’s letter of approval attached, to finalize the change to the Post Tenure Review date.
+- If the request is approved, the faculty member’s academic unit must then complete an electronic action in the existing system, with the approved form attached, to finalize the change to the Post Tenure Review date.